corybrunson/bitriad/vignettes/southern_women.md

 ## [1] 0.875
 ```

 The value tells us what proportion of the time each pair of three women have co-attended at least one event, given that two pairs have.
 (Note that this is a different value from the proportion of the time that two women have co-attended an event, given that they have at least one common co-attendee between them.)
-The clustering coefficient has proven a valuable, though heavily biased, single-value indicator of transitivity---the tendency for near-connections to indicate direct connections, or for "friends of friends" to in fact be "friends".
+The clustering coefficient has proven a valuable, though heavily biased, single-value indicator of transitivity--the tendency for near-connections to indicate direct connections, or for "friends of friends" to in fact be "friends".

 The paper discusses in detail two alternative clustering coefficients specifically designed for two-mode networks.
 The first of these is the *[Opsahl](http://toreopsahl.com/2011/12/21/article-triadic-closure-in-two-mode-networks-redefining-the-global-and-local-clustering-coefficients/) clustering coefficient*, the first proposal for a truly two-mode measure of transitive linking.
 The second is dubbed the **exclusive clustering coefficient** because it depends only on the existence, and not the number, of pairwise-exclusive events for each pair of actors.
 Analogously to the above relationship, each of these diagnostics is recoverable from the two-mode triad census, which is how they are calculated below.
 (Because the number of events of each type does not matter to it, the exclusive clustering coefficient can be computed from the cooperativity triad census as well as directly from the full census.)